jyh1/mmaclone/README.md

 # A simple term rewriting system with Mathematica's syntax

-After reading about the book [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours).
+Inspired by the book [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours).
-I decide to write myself a simple Mathematica interpreter to learn more about Haskell and get a deeper understanding of Mahtematica.
+I decide to write myself a simple Mathematica interpreter to learn more about Haskell as well as get a deeper understanding of Mahtematica.

 ## ScreenShot